danielgp/capture-windows-software/README.md

  in either CSV format or SQL (to be used w/ MySQL, see below details)

 # Features
-* Reads Device Details from WMI (Windows Vista/Server 2008 or newer)
+* Reads Device Details from WMI (only Windows Vista/Server 2008 or newer)
-* Reads Logical Disk Details from WMI (Windows Vista/Server 2008 or newer)
+* Reads Logical Disk Details from WMI (only Windows Vista/Server 2008 or newer)
 * Reads all installed applications/drivers/runtimes/libraries/modules (both 32-bit and 64-bit) from Windows Registry
 * Extracts versions from inscope portable applications (from whitelisted)
 * Scans configured targeted pathes for versions of blacklisted EXE/DLL to assess vulnerabilities or End Of Life versions